Get us in your inbox

 • price 1 of 4

-Pasion is a fun time for people who are incredibly picky about their coffee or have strong opinions about the brewing process.
-Every visit to this local chain starts with the guest choosing the country of origin they’d like for their coffee beans, including Brazil, Colombia, Costa Rica, Cuba and Mexico.
+With locations in Midtown, Brickell and the Gables, Pasion is a fun time for people who are incredibly picky about their coffee or want to explore where they like their beans to come from.
+Your visit starts with choosing the country of origin of your brew, including Brazil, Colombia, Costa Rica, Cuba and Mexico.
 They’re all listed above the register alongside tasting notes and acidity levels.
 Then it’s on to choosing your brewing style: espresso, colada, latte or dark and large.
 The selection isn’t as extensive as the coffee offerings but sandwiches, wraps and salads are available for a quick bite.

 Advertising